KirkAVoss/kv-capstone/README.md

 The most notable work related to predicting player performance has been FiveThirtyEight.com's CARMELO player projection system.
 FiveThirtyEight.com iterates on the CARMELO system annually and should provide a good baseline for comparison.

-CARMELO's backbone "is an algorithm that compares current players to past ones who had statistically similar profile through the same age." *See* https://fivethirtyeight.com/features/our-nba-player-projections-are-ready-for-2018-19/.
+CARMELO's backbone ["is an algorithm that compares current players to past ones who had statistically similar profile through the same age."](https://fivethirtyeight.com/features/our-nba-player-projections-are-ready-for-2018-19/).
 CARMELO mostly relies on a blend of RPM (real-plus-minus) and BPM (box-plus-minus).
 Id.
 The CARMELO system also uses in-season ELO ratings (hence the "ELO" in CARMELO) to update the ranking.
 FiveThirtyEight is currently mulling over overhauling their in-season update mechanic.

 Obviously, I intend to utilize an approach that leverages advanced stats such as BPM to predict career arcs, but I also want to explore how (or even *if*) a player's teammates affect his development.
-To wit, in his Hall-of-Fame induction speech, Steve Nash thanked Michael Finley (a former Dallas Maverick borderline-All Star in the late 90s and early 00s) for his influence on both Nash and Dirk Nowitzki during their developmental years.  *See* https://twitter.com/NBATV/status/1038243684221763585:
+To wit, in his Hall-of-Fame induction speech, [Steve Nash thanked Michael Finley (a former Dallas Maverick borderline-All Star in the late 90s and early 00s) for his influence on both Nash and Dirk Nowitzki during their developmental years.](https://twitter.com/NBATV/status/1038243684221763585):

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Steve Nash has a special thanks for Dirk &amp; Michael Finley. <a href="https://twitter.com/hashtag/18HoopClass?src=hash&amp;ref_src=twsrc%5Etfw">#18HoopClass</a> <a href="https://t.co/gLqkEHqLUu">pic.twitter.com/gLqkEHqLUu</a></p>&mdash; NBA TV (@NBATV) <a href="https://twitter.com/NBATV/status/1038243684221763585?ref_src=twsrc%5Etfw">September 8, 2018</a></blockquote>

-Hopefully, playing with efficient, non-ball dominant teammates early in a player's career has a positive impact of their career arcs.
+I suspect playing with efficient, non-ball dominant teammates early in a player's career has a positive impact of their career arcs.
 It will be interesting to see if the data support this hypothesis.

 ## Methodology and Technology Stack (Data Sources and Format)